andreaowu/fisk-2023/schedule.md

 ---
 layout: page
-title: Schedule
+title: Calendar
-description: The weekly event schedule.
+description: Listing of course modules and topics.
 ---

-# Weekly Schedule
+# Calendar
+This calendar outlines all topics of the course and has links to all lecture videos and slides.

-{% for schedule in site.schedules %}
+{% for module in site.modules %}
-{{ schedule }}
+{{ module }}
 {% endfor %}